mkurmag/shared_memory_ipc/Readme.md

 Processes are mostly independent and communicate from time to time.
 Communication is asynchronous.
-At random time intervals process updates message for other processes and reads their messages.
+At random time intervals process updates the message for other processes and reads their messages.

 Processes could be killed and must be able to recover after that.